datacentricdesign/iob22/computational-thinking/02-vending-machine/step6.md

 With proper logging we can create code that is not only easier to debug, but also easier to understand.

 ## Logging example
-Let's take the same example from the debugging step of assignment 1, where the code is meant to ask the user for two numbers and then print out the sum.
+Let's take the same example from the debugging step of first assignment, where the code is meant to ask the user for two numbers and then print out the sum.
 ```python
 # Import the built-in logging module
 import logging